pjtunstall/push-swap/README.md

 Leo 1084
 Ali(-cost) 1387

-Yet to test: YYber, Luca Fischer, Anya Schukin.
+Yet to test: Anya Schukin.

 As for 500 numbers, Jamie says he used the same logic as for 100, "But instead of splitting it into 5 chunks, \[I\] just split it into 11 chunks.
 Why 11?
 11 chunks are what I decided to use after running several tests on it.
 The range of action points I got was way less than other numbers I tested it on."